 Starting your holiday campaigns early gives you the perfect opportunity to engage early bird shoppers.
 These types of consumers respond favorably to time-sensitive sales, free shipping, two-for-one offers and giveaways.
 For this specific demographic, you’ll want to use your early campaigns to generate both a sense of urgency and a sense of “winning” by offering great deals well in advance of the holiday.

 Avid holiday shoppers value their time, so a picture may indeed be worth a thousand words.
 Instead of expecting your customer to read a lengthy email or product description, consider engaging them with high-quality visual media, like professional photography or a video about your product or service.
-Specifically during the holiday season, photos and videos see a click-through rate of 10% higher than non-visual content.
+Video in an email leads to a 200-300% increase in click-through rates compared to non-visual content.

 Certain terms are more engaging to consumers around the holiday (such as “tricks” and “quick”).
 Your usual content copy strategy for marketing collateral may need to be adjusted specifically for your holiday campaigns to account for your customer’s mindset around the holiday season.
 According to research by Outbrain, headlines and links that contained certain keywords like “cocktails” and “shopping” see higher click-through rates than other terms.

 Gift cards are incredibly popular with Millennials, which represent one third of the current U.S. population.
 Convenience, practicality, and the ability to use gift cards online have made gift cards top sellers during the last few holiday seasons.
 Do you offer gift cards or certificates for your products or services?
 How do you issue these, and how do consumers redeem them?
 Consider your process, and start reaching out to any third party companies that may need to be involved in printing cards, distribution, or redemption.